TejasRocks123/barber-shop/README.md

   uploaded the files to GitHub

-  then created an azure app service and deployed
+  then created an Azure app service and deployed

-  selecting the source as an external source added Github link of my repository and saved and synced now the web application is successfully deployed
+  selecting the source as an external source added the Github link to my repository and saved and synced now the web application is successfully deployed

   added the chatbot service to the website so it helps customer